 How does the boarding process work?

-Southwest Airlines boarding comes in three groups:
+Southwest Airlines boarding is organized in three groups:

 How to get Southwest Airlines priority boarding